csci-185/spring2023/pages/_activities/quiz02.md

 {:#part6}
 ### Part 6: Responsive Layout [15pts]
-Create a media query that activates with the width of the screen is **800px or less**.
+Create a media query that activates when the width of the screen is **800px or less**.
 Within the media query, implement the following rules:

-* [10pts] Overide the section with the class of “cards” so that it's one-column grid.
+* [10pts] Overide the section with the class of “cards” so that it's a one-column grid.
 * [5pts] Target the `nav` element and set its display to "none" so that the navigation does not display in the tablet or mobile views.